Wanting to book a fly drive holiday for your family? We look at different options and reveal the one one we chose for a fantastic trip in the USA.

 After much research (and a few phone calls to Fly Drive companies), we decided it wasn't for us.

-- Advice on where was ‘safe‘ to take the kids, and driving distances when you have a family, was a little bit vague or sketchy.
-I wasn’t going to spend that amount of money on big family road trip without knowing it was going to be good.
-The person on the other end of the phone (often a single young adult who has never been to your destination) will look at a map and think a 380 mile non-stop journey between accommodation is not a problem.
-They clearly haven’t travelled anywhere with kids.
+- Advice on where was 'safe' to take the kids, and driving distances when you have a family, was vague or sketchy.
+I wasn't going to spend that amount of money on a big family road trip without knowing it would be good.
+The person on the other end of the phone (often a young adult who has never been to your destination) will look at a map and think a 380-mile non-stop journey between accommodations is not a problem.
+They clearly haven't travelled anywhere with kids!!

-- Compared to booking it ourselves, a lot of car hire and accommodation appeared a lot more expensive when going through these Fly Drive package deals.
-Now I don’t mind paying for a service that puts everything together for me, but the package deals we looked at actually did very little for us; they just wanted my money.
+- Compared to booking it ourselves, many car hire and accommodation appeared much more expensive when going through these Fly Drive package deals.
+Now I don't mind paying for a service that puts everything together for me, but the package deals we looked at did very little for us; they just wanted my money.

-With the package deals turning out to be a bit of a disappointment, creating our own fly drive holiday was the obvious choice.
-However, some big questions still remained: where was it safe to take the kids (I had been warned about no-go areas in LA by several people), and what are the driving distances?
+With the package deals turning out to be a bit of a disappointment, creating our own fly-drive holiday was the obvious choice.
+However, some big questions remained: where was it safe to take the kids (several people had warned me about no-go areas in LA), and what are the driving distances?

 We worked out driving distances and times from Google maps, and then from a great app called Roadtrippers, which had the added advantage of showing points of interest on route.
-When travelling with kids its great to know there are places you can stop at to break up the journey.
+When travelling with kids, it's great to know you can stop at places to break up the journey.